France

 Ocean & land conservation

-France has a comprehensive impact assessment framework for the SDGs, with voluntary measures for businesses to integrate SDGs into CSR reporting.
+France has a comprehensiveimpact assessment framework for the SDGs, with voluntary measures for businesses to integrate SDGs into CSR reporting.
 However, the targets are not legally binding and lack compliance procedures.

-France has a comprehensive impact assessment framework for the SDGs, with voluntary measures for businesses to integrate SDGs into CSR reporting.
+France has a comprehensiveimpact assessment framework for the SDGs, with voluntary measures for businesses to integrate SDGs into CSR reporting.
 However, the targets are not legally binding and lack compliance procedures.

 Natural capital accounts